ImmoweltGroup/flow-mono-cli/docs/cli/create-stubs.md

 # `flow-mono create-stubs`

-Creates stubs for so called "in-direct" dependencies, this is useful if a package provides it's own typings out of the box and you don't want to supress any errors from in-direct dependencies or even `Required module not found` errors.
+Creates stubs for so called "in-direct" dependencies, this is useful if a package provides it's own typings out of the box and you don't want to suppress any errors from in-direct dependencies or even `Required module not found` errors.

 #### Features